Credit Cards - Important Starting Info

 • Some cards offer a limited time 0% interest on balance transfers.
 These can be quite useful, but consider:

-• The transfers often do not earn miles.
+• The transfers usually do not earn miles.

 • Payments are always credited to the lowest interest rate debits first.
 This means that if you actually charge purchases to the card, you will be paying interest on those purchases, usually at a very high rate, until you completely pay off the card.
 So if you make a 0% balance transfer to the card, be sure that you have not and will not make purchases on it.
 Also, for some cards, if you pay a balance transfer fee, that fee will be charged interest in the same manner until you pay off the entire balance.